 Type 1: Typical lollipop basket, Whoppers, M&Ms, Tootsie-Rolls, Smartees, Nestle Crunch bars, Starburst and Skittles are your usual give-a-ways.
 We appreciate you because you add to the collection, but you are not my favorite house.

 Type 2: The jerks or the house that usually gets the “seriously? come on!” response.
-You know what’s there- raisins, Good-N-Plenty, apples, popcorn balls, mini toothbrushes and toothpaste and Raisinettes are in your basket.
+You know what’s there: raisins, Good-N-Plenty, apples, popcorn balls, mini toothbrushes, and toothpaste, and Raisinettes are in your basket.
 We typically are warned of your presence on the block and avoid you at all costs.
 Then, through a strong use of WOM we carry-on the message.
 You do not deserve to have your light on.
 Traitors.

 Type 3: The trusting house.
 Sure…leave your basket of goodies on the porch with a note that says “please take only one.”
 We’ll listen.
 Actually, this one is funny.
 A colleague of mine was speaking how his father was so patient, that he would dress up as a scarecrow and actually sit on the porch with said sign, holding the bowl of candy.
-As the kids would dare take more than one he would warn them of the rules, thus scaring the shit out of the dishonest child.
-Cruel, but fully as hell.
+As the kids would dare take more than one, he would warn them of the rules, thus scaring the shit out of the dishonest child.
+Cruel, but funny as hell.

 Type 4: The COOL house.
-You have Reese’s, Twix, Milk Duds and Snickers.
+You have Reese’s, Twix, Milk Duds, and Snickers.
 We love you.